javiergamarra/metal-login/tasks/README.md

-Gulp task to generate Wecomponents.
+Gulp task to generate Webcomponents.

 For the moment, the files are placed in this directory because they don't need to be transpiled.